Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 \subsubsection{CPA Algorithm}

-CPAs can be used by the CPA~algorithm~\cite{AlgorithmComparison-JAR,HBMC-dataflow,CPA} for reachability analysis, which gets as input a CPA and an initial abstract state.
+CPAs can be used by the CPA~algorithm~\cite{AlgorithmComparison-JAR,HBMC-dataflow,CPA}, which gets as input a CPA and an initial abstract state, for reachability analysis.
 The algorithm performs a classic fixed-point iteration by looping until all abstract states have been completely processed and returns the set of reachable abstract states.
+The proposed adoption of IMC relies on an extension of the CPA~algorithm, named \cpapa~\cite{AlgorithmComparison-JAR}.
+Instead of an initial abstract state, the \cpapa algorithm takes a set of reached abstract states and a set of frontier abstract states awaiting processing.
+It additionally receives as input a function $\mathsf{abort}$ to determine whether it should abort early for some abstract state.
+Upon completion, the \cpapa algorithm returns the updated reached set and waiting list of abstract states.